 For this exhibition Phillips works with GPS Master Printers Scott Campbell and Ian McNicol to produce screenprints, etching and monoprints.

-Supported by Glasgow International and John Purcell Paper.
+Supported by Glasgow International, John Purcell and Canada House.

 Fri 20 April – Sun 3 June